favourojo/CriticalJustice/README.md

 ## Purpose

-The purpose of this project is to shed light on the issues that are affecting predominatly Black communities in the city of Pittsburgh.
-With the use of SQLite3, the connections and correlations between the datasets will be able to be viewed.
-Also, with the use of queries, individuals will now be able to see how factors such as __Average Dispatches Per Shot Fired__, __Median Home Value__, and __Level of Need__, may contribute to the marginalization of a certain community in Pittsburgh, PA.
-These factors tend to be overlooked by individuals that live in the suburban communities of Pittsburgh, PA because they do not face these issues.
+The purpose of this propose is to raise awareness of neighborhood development challenges that are harming Pittsburgh's largely Black areas.
+The relationships and correlations between the downloaded datasets may be seen with the help of SQLite3.
+In addition, people will be able to observe how variables like __Average Dispatches Per Shot Fired__, __Fire Incidents__, and __Level of Need__ may contribute to the marginalization of a particular community in Pittsburgh, PA, and a greater level of crime, with the use of queries.
+Those who reside in suburban areas of Pittsburgh, Pennsylvania, where there is a lower rate of crime and a lesser need for services, sometimes disregard these variables because they do not experience these problems.

 ## Run Instructions in Terminal